OxideUi/OxideUi/COMMERCIAL.md

                   OXIDEUI COMMERCIAL LICENSE
                        Version 1.0, 2025

- Copyright (C) 2025 OxideUI Project Contributors Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+ Copyright (C) 2025 StratoSDK Project Contributors Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

                             Preamble

-  The OxideUI Commercial License is a proprietary license for software and other kinds of works, specifically designed to enable commercial use of the OxideUI framework without the copyleft restrictions of the GNU Affero General Public License.
+  The StratoSDK Commercial License is a proprietary license for software and other kinds of works, specifically designed to enable commercial use of the StratoSDK framework without the copyleft restrictions of the GNU Affero General Public License.

-  This license allows you to use, modify, and distribute OxideUI in commercial applications without the requirement to release your application's source code under the AGPL.
-This dual-licensing approach ensures that OxideUI remains free and open source for the community while providing commercial flexibility for businesses.
+  This license allows you to use, modify, and distribute StratoSDK in commercial applications without the requirement to release your application's source code under the AGPL.
+This dual-licensing approach ensures that StratoSDK remains free and open source for the community while providing commercial flexibility for businesses.

-  The OxideUI framework consists of multiple components including the core framework (oxide-core), rendering engine (oxide-renderer), widget library (oxide-widgets), platform abstraction layer (oxide-platform), macro system (oxide-macros), CLI tools, and development kit with comprehensive documentation and examples.
+  The StratoSDK framework consists of multiple components including the core framework (strato-core), rendering engine (strato-renderer), widget library (strato-widgets), platform abstraction layer (strato-platform), macro system (strato-macros), CLI tools, and development kit with comprehensive documentation and examples.

   The precise terms and conditions for using, copying, distribution